mitric-lab/programming_theochem/src/03-molecular_integrals/02-hermite_gaussians.md

   \eu^{-\alpha \| \vec{r} - \vec{A} \|^2}
 $$

-Although it might look very complicated in the first glance, it is essentially a Cartesian Gaussian with the Cartesian polynomial part replaced by a polynomial obtained through differentiation of an s-type Gaussian, or the Hermite polynomial.
+Although it might look very complicated at first glance, it is essentially a Cartesian Gaussian with the Cartesian polynomial part replaced by a polynomial obtained through differentiation of an s-type Gaussian, or the Hermite polynomial.

-Just like their Cartisian counterparts, the Hermite Gaussians can also be factored into Cartesian directions.
+Just like their Cartesian counterparts, the Hermite Gaussians can also be factored into Cartesian directions.
 A 1D Hermite Gaussian of degree $k$ can thus be expressed as
 $$